matjam/smoothpaper/README.md

 - Dynamically change the wallpapers directory (currently you have to restart the program to change the directory)
-- Set the wallpaper for all screens in a multi-monitor setup
 - Add a task bar icon to control the program
 - More cool transitions?